dustygondolier/Online-Resume-Builder/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file (if you create one) for details.
+This project is licensed under the MIT License.